 After our recent experiences at Cap d’Agde, the idea of naturism at the French Mediterranean coast got a bitter taste.
 But we don’t give up that easily and decided to give the region a second chance.
 At less than a half-hour drive from Cap, we found another Mediterranean naturist beach resort called Sérignan Plage Nature.
 Also located at a popular nude beach.
 Would this place be able to bring us back to naturism as we have known it before?

 Important: Before we continue with this review, it’s important to mention that the huge Sérignan Plage camping is divided into a naturist and a textile part.
 This review is exclusively about the naturist part (Sérignan Plage Nature) unless otherwise mentioned.

 How to get to Sérignan Plage Nature

 Getting to Sérignan Plage Nature is pretty easy.
 From anywhere in France you want to follow the direction of Montpellier to get on the A9 highway.
 Once on the A9, if you’re coming from Montpellier you want to take exit 64 near Bézier.
 Coming from the south you take exit 36 (also near Bézier).
 In both cases, you follow the signs towards Sérignan and afterward to Sérignan Plage.
-The camping is very well signposted from there.
+The campsite is very well signposted from there.

 It’s perfectly possible to visit Sérignan Plage by public transport as well.
 The southern TGV Line (high-speed train) can take you towards Béziers train station from where several buses go to Villeneuve-Lès-Béziers.
 From there bus 20 goes every two hours towards Sérignan Plage.
 Béziers also has its own airport with connections to the UK, Ireland, and Belgium.
 If you’re flying in from other parts of the world, Montpellier airport will be a better option.